VkLost/fido2-smartcard-docs/troubleshooting/gpg-issue.md

 dmesg | grep -i usb
 ```

-👉 If the device is still not detecded, verify your system setup:
+If the device is still not detected, verify your system setup:
 See: [setup/install.md](../setup/install.md)

-# ---

 ## Notes